 Mr. Ronnie "Ron" Hammonds was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on Jan.
 22, 2015.
-He is currently a member of the Audit Committee.
+He is currently the vice chairman of the Carr Foundation Board of Trustees and is a member of the Audit Committee.
 His term expires on January 31, 2021.

 He has served on the boards of the local, state and national associations of homebuilders, the Hearthstone Homeowners Association, the Hearthstone Country Club, and the Brookhollow National Bank.

 Hammonds is the owner and president of Grason Communities, Ltd., a real estate investment firm.